guaka/sisi/README.md

 Check our website [nos.social](https://nos.social/) for more info!
 You can also find us on [Matrix](https://matrix.to/#/#planetary:matrix.org), [Telegram](https://t.me/planetarysocial), and [Discord](https://discord.gg/aNgVthyHac).

+## FORK

+- fix some crashes
+- harden
+- add possibility to enter mastodon/bluesky urls to follow

 ## Contributing

 You can learn more about contributing in [CONTRIBUTING.md](CONTRIBUTING.md).